philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Connectivity Scenarios {#scenarios}

 {{scn_combinations}} lists the combinations of connectivity scenarios that application testing should generally consider.
-Note, while the involved parties are listed here as "client" and "server" to reflect the most common case, the combinations can be used the same way when considering peer-to-peer applications, while NAT64 becomes replaceable with other network functions like TURN offering translation capabilities.
+Note, while the involved parties are listed here as "client" and "server" to reflect the most common case, the combinations can be used the same way when considering peer-to-peer applications – with "client" representing the initiating or first acting party.

 The first five scenarios marked as *base* should cover all major code paths and fallback conditions.
 These include Dual-Stack clients combined with IPv4-only and a True IPv6-only server, to test wither the additional address family confused the client.